alexandroid000/talks/northwestern/talk.md

 >    - over what time window?
 >    - can we distinguish other robots from the environment?

-. . .

-For all choices, can tune probability of disconnection and look for phase changes / sensitivity of equilibrium.
+system I-state choices:

+> - movement of objects (crossing beams)
+> - "thermometer" or "pressure sensor" on walls or in certain regions

 Analyzing Dynamics
 ------------------

+For all choices, can tune probability of disconnection and look for phase changes / sensitivity of equilibrium.

+. . .

 **Mean Field Approximation:**

-Assume even mixing of agents.
-Given reaction rates, equilibrium can be found easily.
+Assuming even mixing of agents, and given reaction rates, equilibrium can be found easily.

 . . .